Traneptora/grimoire/_posts/2015-11-19-investiture-of-ice.markdown

 **Duration**: Concentration, up to 10 minutes

-Until the spell ends, ice rimes your body, and you gain the following benefits.
+Until the spell ends, ice rimes your body, and you gain the following benefits:

  * You are immune to cold damage and have resistance to fire damage.